Avoid Being Taxed: How Tweaking the Structure of Your Organization Can Protect Your Bottom Line

 Not so fast.
 Believe it or not, even though the revenue is invoiced by the Dutch entity, the Thai tax authorities could easily swoop in and tax a large piece of that revenue!

-One reason is because the Dutch company has a “permanent establishment” in Thailand, which means that double taxation can occur due to Double Taxation Agreements in which the “source” country (Thailand) where the profits are earned are being recorded in a “residence” country (Netherlands).
+One reason is that the Dutch company has a “permanent establishment” in Thailand, which means that double taxation can occur due to Double Taxation Agreements in which the “source” country (Thailand) where the profits are earned are being recorded in a “residence” country (Netherlands).

 And another reason largely has to do with the placement of your key strategists in your business.